swifthublearning/How-To-Load-PDF-File-In-WebView-In-Swift-4-Xcode-9-Hindi-/README.md

 <p>
 <a href="https://www.youtube.com/watch?v=xPqo_QmMCmM"><img src="http://i3.ytimg.com/vi/xPqo_QmMCmM/maxresdefault.jpg" width="350"/></a>
 </p>
-This tutorial helps you to be able to implement how to open a PDF file.
+This Tutorial helps you to be able to implement how to open a PDF file.

 By the end of this video, you will be able to build a simple iOS app and able to open a PDF file!